-Now we are ready to setup block, shared filesystem or object storage in the Koor cluster.
-These kinds of storage are respectively referred to as CephBlockPool, CephFilesystem and CephObjectStore in the spec files.
+Now we are ready to setup Block, Shared Filesystem or Object storage in the Rook cluster.
+These storage types are respectively created with the CephBlockPool, CephFilesystem and CephObjectStore CRs.

-Ceph can provide raw block device volumes to pods.
-Each example below sets up a storage class which can then be used to provision a block device in kubernetes pods.
-The storage class is defined with a pool which defines the level of data redundancy in Ceph:
+Ceph provides raw block device volumes to pods.
+Each example below sets up a storage class which can then be used to provision a block device in application pods.
+The storage class is defined with a Ceph pool which defines the level of data redundancy in Ceph:

 storageclass.yaml: This example illustrates replication of 3 for production scenarios and requires at least three worker nodes.
-Your data is replicated on three different kubernetes worker nodes and intermittent or long-lasting single node failures will not result in data unavailability or loss.
+Data is replicated on three different kubernetes worker nodes.
+Intermittent or long-lasting single node failures will not result in data unavailability or loss.

 storageclass-ec.yaml: Configures erasure coding for data durability rather than replication.
 Ceph's erasure coding is more efficient than replication so you can get high reliability without the 3x replication cost of the preceding example (but at the cost of higher computational encoding and decoding costs on the worker nodes).
 Erasure coding requires at least three worker nodes.
-See the Erasure coding documentation for more details.
+See the Erasure coding documentation.

-storageclass-test.yaml: Replication of 1 for test scenarios and it requires only a single node.
-Do not use this for applications that store valuable data or have high-availability storage requirements, since a single node failure can result in data loss.
+storageclass-test.yaml: Replication of 1 for test scenarios.
+Requires only a single node.
+Do not use this for production applications.
+A single node failure can result in full data loss.

-The storage classes are found in different sub-directories depending on the driver:
+The block storage classes are found in the examples directory:

-Ceph filesystem (CephFS) allows the user to 'mount' a shared posix-compliant folder into one or more hosts (pods in the container world).
+Ceph filesystem (CephFS) allows the user to mount a shared posix-compliant folder into one or more application pods.
 This storage is similar to NFS shared storage or CIFS shared folders, as explained here.

-File storage contains multiple pools that can be configured for different scenarios:
+Shared Filesystem storage contains configurable pools for different scenarios:

 filesystem.yaml: Replication of 3 for production scenarios.
 Requires at least three worker nodes.